walles/riff/README.md

 ## Misc

+- Do `git show 5e0a1b2b13528f40299e78e3bfa590d9f96637af` and scroll to the end.
+  How should we visualize the reformatting of the No-newline-at-eof code?
 - Add a trailing whitespace analysis pass to the Refiner
 - Let the Refiner highlight whitespace errors among the added lines in reverse red.